badlydrawnrob/anki/README.md

 ### Versions

 I try to stick to **major.minor.patch** [semantic versioning](http://semver.org), so updates don't break existing cards.
 Unfortunately Anki makes this tricky, so view commits for any major changes to the theme.

-Always backup your deck for safety, before installing the new one.
+**Always backup your deck** for safety before installing the new one.

 ## Licensed under MIT